kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

    In practice, you will edit the configuration file to fit your own project.
-   We recommend committing those changes to Git and pushing them to GitHub each time before you run the pipeline, so that you track your efforts and give yourself the opportunity to revert to an earlier configuration if you so wish.
+   We recommend committing those changes to Git and pushing them to GitHub each time you run the pipeline, so that you track your efforts and give yourself the opportunity to revert to an earlier configuration if you so wish.